davidroeca/web-app-orchestration-talk/talk/talk.rst

     * Obvious, right?
 Without taking this step, we can't share our code with anyone else without an annoying README that might get out of date.
     * Yarn is a nice alternative that writes to package.json by default
-    * But let's pause and go back to the start of this talk.
     * package.json doesn't solve for node and npm versions -- you'll have to mention this in a README
     * What if we need a database?